sigsum/key-mgmt/docs/key-management.md

 If a USB thumb drive is plugged into a system that is not a dedicated provisioning machine (introduced below), it should be considered compromised.

+The above is essential for passphrases associated with backup YubiHSMs (described below).
+To make day-to-day operations easier, you may store passphrases associated with signing-oracle YubiHSMs (also described below) on separate USB sticks that are otherwise tracked in the same way as above with one main difference: they may be plugged into a another machine than the one used for provisioning.
+Just avoid plugging them into the provisioning machine again.

+(This will make day-to-day operations much easier.
+It also reflects that signing-oracle passphrases will necessarily be exposed on other machines.
+There is a concrete example of how to do the split in the repository's README file.)

 **Routine:** check safe and its tamper-evident bag once per month.

 ### Backup YubiHSMs